Your Cart is Currently Empty

 TOP-GRAIN VS. FULL-GRAIN LEATHER | What’s the Difference?

-When trying to understand the difference between top-grain, bonded, suede, corrected-grain, genuine, and full-grain leather, the topic can get quite confusing.
+When trying to understand the difference between top-grain, bonded, suede, corrected-grain, genuine (learn about the difference in full grain leather vs genuine leather here), and full-grain leather, the topic can get quite confusing.

 Confusion comes when a company tries to sell the benefits of the leather they use even though it may be an inferior approach for the specific product.